 The Most Popular Window Coverings for Pet Owners in Las Vegas02/08/2017Darik Neilson Photo courtesy patchattack via Flickr (Creative Commons) It’s an image pet owners in Las Vegas probably know too well: leaving your house only to glance behind and see your pet’s face peeking through the window as you leave.
 For pet owners with certain window treatments, daily trips to the window might spell disaster, as pets can make for some of the worst accidental damage to your window treatments.
-So how do you avoid pet damage?
+So what can you do to avoid pet damage?
 The simplest way is to pick a pet-friendly window treatment that can stand up to even the rowdiest pets.
 Let’s learn about some of the best (and worst) window treatments for pet owners in NV.
-Non Pet-Friendly Window Coverings First, let’s take a look at which window treatments pet owners shouldn’t have in the home.
+Window Treatments That Aren’t Pet-Friendly First, let’s take a look at which window treatments pet owners shouldn’t have in the home.
 Window Coverings With Cords Just like with window safety for children, cords can be one of the biggest issues for pet owners.
 Pets–especially cats–are known to play with dangling cords, which can mean damage to your window covering or in some cases, injury to your pet.
 Look into window treatments without cords, whether they’re shutters that attach to the window frame or other window coverings that operate by a bottom-up top-down configuration or are motorized.
 Aluminum Blinds Photo courtesy Carlos Castro via Flickr (Creative Commons).
 Aluminum blinds might be the absolute worst window treatment for homes with pets.
 Not only do the blinds typically operate by cord, but they’re extremely susceptible to damage from even the most gentle pets.
 Dogs or cats peeking through aluminum blinds can warp, bend, or even snap the thin slats, which means you’ll need to replace the entire thing.
 Fabric Window Treatments Depending on your pet and the style of window treatment, fabrics may or may not be something to avoid.
 Long fabrics like curtains can “puddle” on the floor, making them easy for dirty paws to walk all over.
 Fabric window treatments also have a tendency to collect pet hair which eliminates any fashion value they can add.
 Lastly, fabrics can tear, making them perfect targets for cat claws.
 Pet-Friendly Window Treatments Now that we’ve seen which window coverings don’t get along with pets, we’ll dive into the more pet-friendly window coverings.
 Wood and Faux-Wood Blinds Many of the problems aluminum blinds have, wood and faux-wood blinds solve for pet owners.
 No matter if your pet wants to look through the window, sturdier wood blinds can handle more abuse than aluminum blinds.
 Also, their typically wider slats make it less likely for pets to get their bodies tangled in them.
 However, make sure that if you opt for wood or faux-wood blinds that you go with ones without cords.
 Plantation Shutters - The Most Pet Friendly Window Treatment If damage to your window treatment or injury to your pet has you concerned, plantation shutters may minimize those worries.
 Since they’re mounted directly into the window frame, there aren’t any hanging cords or fabric that can cause issues.
 And, even if your dog or cat is able to reach them, Polywood® plantation shutters are scratch resistant and sturdy so damage is almost never a concern.
 Plantation shutters keep your pets happy as well.
-Have a dog that likes to poke its head out the window as you head out?
+Have a dog that likes to poke its head out the window as you leave?
 Shutters can make it easy without risking damage.
 Does the cat want a patch of sunlight to sleep in?
 You can easily adjust the louvers and let the light come through without giving up your privacy.
 Simply put, plantation shutters are the perfect window covering for homes with pets.
 Make New Window Treatments Your Pet ProjectWant to find a new window treatment that’s a good fit for both you and your pet?
 Call Sunburst Shutters Las Vegas at 702-850-6619 now to see about your window treatment options.
 Your pet will be glad you did.